-Tier 1 Primary Standards a deadweight force applied directly without intervening mechanisms such as levers, hydraulic multipliers, or the like, whose mass has been determined by comparison with reference standards traceable to national standards of mass.
-Require correction for the effects of Local Gravity and Air Buoyancy
+PRIMARY STANDARDS 0.001 to 0.005 % Tier 1 Primary Standards a deadweight force applied directly without intervening mechanisms such as levers, hydraulic multipliers, or the like, whose mass has been determined by comparison with reference standards traceable to national standards of mass.
+Require correction for the effects of Local Gravity and Air Buoyancy.

-Tier 2 Secondary Standards instruments such as load cells, proving rings, and other force measuring devices or a mechanism, the calibration of which has been established by comparison with primary force standards
+SECONDARY STANDARDS 0.01 % to 0.05 % Tier 2 Secondary Standards instruments such as load cells, proving rings, and other force measuring devices or a mechanism, the calibration of which has been established by comparison with primary force standards.